Wranglers Campground and Horse Trails

 Our horse and wagon trails lead to some of the most scenic spots at Land Between the Lakes.
 Horse riders can travel along backcountry roads and authorized trails.

 You may trailer your horses to other areas to ride.
 You must display your camping or day-use permit.
 Know the rules; horses are restricted from some areas on Land Between the Lakes.

 Permits: Open year round for trail riding, Wranglers offers Annual Day-use Permits — for $75, good from March 1 through February 28, and Daily Trailer Permits for $7.
 You can purchase these permits from the gatehouse.
 Daily permits may be purchased online.

 Adopt-a-Trail: Please inquire at the gatehouse about Wranglers’ Adopt-a-Trail Program as you ride and pick up free litter bags.

 Deer Hunting Season: We host hunters with firearms during deer season in October and November; trails may be restricted.
 Please call ahead to check hunt dates and areas open to horseback riding.

 Pets: Pets must be on a leash of 6 feet or less and under physical control while in campground.
 Pets cannot be left unattended.
 Please take notice of Campground Boundary signs and leash pets at this point when returning to camp.

 Stables: Check out our seasonal horse riding stables.
 For information call 270-924-2211.

 Tethering: Tether horses so they cannot chew bark off trees; damage to trees is punishable with a maximum fine of $1,000.
-Picnic tables and tethering poles have been added at Colson Overlook, “Blue Hole,” and The Homeplace 1850s Living History Farm for your convenience.
+Picnic tables and tethering poles have been added at Colson Overlook, “Blue Hole,” and the Homeplace 1850s Working Farm and Living History Museum for your convenience.